 - 100+ volunteer hours = $1,000

 Best Buy’s employees are some of the most active volunteers in the country.
-In the 2013 fiscal year, 10,000 employees volunteered for over 100,000 hours which resulted in about $2.5 million dollars being donated to nonprofits through the company’s volunteer grant programs.
+In the 2013 fiscal year, 10,000 employees volunteered for over 100,000 hours, which resulted in about $2.5 million dollars being donated to nonprofits through the company’s volunteer grant programs.
 Groups of Best Buy employees who volunteer together can earn grants for the respective nonprofit.

-When groups of two or more Best Buy Mobile employees collectively provide volunteer services to a nonprofit organizations, they can earn up to $500 annually for a nonprofit.
+When groups of two or more Best Buy Mobile employees collectively provide volunteer services to a nonprofit organization, they can earn up to $500 annually for a nonprofit.
 When groups of five or more employees at all other Best Buy locations volunteer together, they can earn $1,000 awards for the nonprofit.

 As one of the largest employers in the country, it isn’t surprising that the company is one of the largest corporate contributors to nonprofits.
 Since 2000, Verizon has provided grants to over 54,000 nonprofits.
 Additionally, Verizon employees have volunteered over 6.8 million hours.